thecdrz/DeadLink/README.md

 # Commands
 Commands can be sent via DM or in the specified chat channel.

+`7d!dashboard` - Interactive GUI with clickable buttons for all functions ⭐ **NEW!**
+`7d!info` - Complete feature overview, changelog, and server status ⭐ **ENHANCED!**
+`7d!activity` - Intelligent activity reports with survival insights and biome detection `7d!trends` - Player count analytics with visual charts and peak time analysis ⭐ **NEW!**
-`7d!info` - Complete feature overview, changelog, and server status `7d!time` - Shows current game day/time and blood moon information
+`7d!time` - Shows current game day/time and blood moon information
-`7d!players` - Shows total number of players online `7d!activity` - Shows clever insights about current player activity, locations, and survival tips
+`7d!players` - Shows total number of players online

+💡 **Pro Tip**: Use `7d!dashboard` for the best experience - click buttons instead of typing commands!

 # Terminal Commands
 `exit`